Lower bounds on bipartite entanglement in noisy graph states: Conclusion

 For certain families of graph states the coherent information can be calculated exactly.
 We found a class of graphs for which it is possible to tolerate any amount of (non-maximal) noise by introducing more qubits.
 This shows the practical relevance of our results; noise can be dealt with by adding an overhead, similar to error correction and distillation.

 There still remain pressing open questions, however.
 Are there heuristics for finding graph states whose entanglement across a bipartition is robust against noise?
 What happens when depolarizing noise is applied \emph{after} the application of the $\CZ$ gates?
 What about non-Clifford noise that may emerge in realistic preparation of graph states among matter quantum memories~\cite{Dhara2023}?
-Is it possible to quantify the entanglement between multiple parties?
-Extending our techniques to solve these problems is an interesting direction to pursue.
+We provide a partial answer to these two questions in~\cite{goodenough2024bipartite}, showing that, after stabilizer twirling, the coherent information for any noise model can be interpreted in terms of syndrome entropies of certain stabilizer codes.

 \FloatBarrier